abdultanveer/character-viewer/README.md

 icon.loadImage(context, url, drawable_placeholder)
 ```

+#### Network
-###### For networking, Retrofit library is one of the most known.
+-  Retrofit library is one of the most known.
 By using Kotlin higher order functions, it is easy to consume the network response as such below

 ```kotlin
         WebServices.request(URL),